ngholomennod/CoverLetterGenerator/README.md

     Step 4: Press Command + Space to open Spotlight Search, then type "Terminal" and press Enter to open the terminal.

-    Step 5: In the terminal, type the following command and press Enter: nano ~/.bash_profile
+    Step 5: In the terminal, type the following command and press Enter: export OPENAI_API_KEY="your_api_key_here" Remember to replace "your_api_key_here" with your actual OpenAI API key.

-    Step 6: In the nano text editor, add the following line at the end of the file: export OPENAI_API_KEY=your_api_key_here Replace "your_api_key_here" with your actual OpenAI API key.
+    Step 6: Close the Terminal window to apply the changes.

-    Step 7: Save the changes by pressing Control + X, then press Y to confirm, and finally press Enter.
+    You may need to restart any terminal sessions or applications to ensure the updated environment variable is recognized.

   **_Next Steps for Linux (Bash Shell)_**